-(a) There shall be an Ethics Council charged with the responsibility for the promotion and enforcement of the professional and ethical standards of the union, with particular reference to the enforcement of the union's code of conduct and with researching and debating ethical issues in media freedom and regulation.

-It shall have the following duties:

-- (i) To promote the union's code of conduct among the general public and to publicise its own work on ethical matters. - (ii) To promote high ethical standards among the membership. - (iii) To research and debate ethical issues of media freedom and regulation. - (iv) To advise the NEC on the promotion of union policy on ethical issues in the area of media freedom and regulation. - (v) To report to all DMs. - (vi) To hear complaints made against members under the code of conduct as detailed in Rule 24. - (vii) To provide the editor of the union's journal with information enabling him/her to publish accounts of the Ethics Council's work.
-The editor of the union's journal shall have the right to attend meetings of the Ethics Council but not complaints hearings. - (viii) To enlist the support and active help of other news media, unions and the TUC in the promotion of its own work and the code of conduct. - (ix) To ensure that chapels establish effective procedures to oversee professional and ethical standards, using their collective bargaining power to influence employers against procuring or condoning breaches of the union's code of conduct and to obtain a right of reply where appropriate. - (b) The Ethics Council shall be constituted as follows: - (i) One member registered as working in each of the industrial sectors, Scotland, Wales, the Republic of Ireland and Continental Europe, to be nominated by branches with members in those sectors and elected every two years by a ballot of all the members in that sector.
+- (a) There shall be an Ethics Council charged with the responsibility for the promotion and enforcement of the professional and ethical standards of the union, with particular reference to the enforcement of the union's code of conduct and with researching and debating ethical issues in media freedom and regulation. - (b) It shall have the following duties: - (i) To promote the union's code of conduct among the general public and to publicise its own work on ethical matters. - (ii) To promote high ethical standards among the membership. - (iii) To research and debate ethical issues of media freedom and regulation. - (iv) To advise the NEC on the promotion of union policy on ethical issues in the area of media freedom and regulation. - (v) To report to all DMs. - (vi) To hear complaints made against members under the code of conduct as detailed in Rule 24. - (vii) To provide the editor of the union's journal with information enabling the editor to publish accounts of the Ethics Council's work.
+The editor of the union's journal shall have the right to attend meetings of the Ethics Council but not complaints hearings. - (viii) To enlist the support and active help of other news media, unions and the TUC in the promotion of its own work and the code of conduct. - (ix) To ensure that chapels establish effective procedures to oversee professional and ethical standards, using their collective bargaining power to influence employers against procuring or condoning breaches of the union's code of conduct and to obtain a right of reply where appropriate. - (x) To research areas or instances of journalism outside the disciplinary context at the request of other bodies in the NUJ and produce reports. - (c) The Ethics Council shall be constituted as follows: - (i) One member registered as working in each of the industrial sectors: Books; Broadcasting; Freelance; Magazines; Newspapers and agencies; Public Relations and Communications; New Media; Photographic or video, Scotland, Wales, the Republic of Ireland and Continental Europe, to be nominated by branches with

+- members in those sectors and elected every two years by a ballot of all the members in that sector.
 Members of the Ethics Council shall have the right to attend and speak at meetings of the industrial councils (including the IEC and Scottish Executive Council) within their sector and report on the work of the Ethics Council. - (ii) One member each, nominated from among their members, by the Equality Council and the Black Members' Council.
-Both the Equality Council and the Black Members' Council may nominate one deputy member. - (iii) The three national officers of the union, who may speak but not vote at meetings of the Ethics Council. - (c) The Ethics Council shall have a guaranteed education budget, separate from its budget for meetings. - (d) Members nominated by the Ethics Council may attend meetings of chapels and branches to discuss the council's work.
+Both the Equality Council and the Black Members' Council may nominate one deputy member. - (iii) The three national officers of the union, who may speak but not vote at meetings of the Ethics Council. - (d) The Ethics Council shall have a guaranteed education budget, separate from its budget for meetings. - (e) Members nominated by the Ethics Council may attend meetings of chapels and branches to discuss the council's work.